jincyjos22/Diabetes-Progression-Prediction-ANN/README.md

 ## Overview

 This project develops an Artificial Neural Network (ANN) model to predict diabetes progression using the Diabetes dataset from Scikit-learn.
-The model analyzes various patient-related features and estimates disease progression, helping demonstrate the application of deep learning in healthcare prediction tasks.
+The model analyzes various patient-related features and estimates disease progression using deep learning techniques.

 ## Objective